Short course grants

 This includes plant training linked to any card scheme courses, and the theory and practical elements of the Construction Plant Competency Scheme (CPCS) technical tests.

-You can apply if you’re a CITB Registered employer and up to date with your Levy Returns.
-As well as fulfilling our general Grants Scheme terms and conditions and specific requirements for this grant.
+You can apply if you’re a CITB Registered employer and up to date with your Levy Returns, as well as adhering to the Grants Scheme policy and specific requirements for this grant.

 You can apply for this grant for all directly employed staff on the payroll, business owners and partners, and all subcontractors.